APogue/APogue.github.io/_drafts/research_notes/2025-3-31-statistical-analysis-by-incident.md

 #### ✅ Core Fields to Code From the Start
 These are foundational — you need them early to build structured comparisons:

+Format tables that separate DVs from other variables, and group structured and qualitative

 - `Incident_ID`
 - `Date_of_Incident`
 - `Target_Group`